 A muscle can turn off from problems with the spine.
 Muscles are also related to the organs of the body.
 If the related organ is not well the related muscle may become turned off.
 The muscles are also related to the acupuncture meridians that we talked about above.
 If the energy related to a muscle is not balanced, the muscle will become unbalanced.
 The muscles are also related to emotions.
 Have you ever had a stressful situation happen you you then had your neck or back tighten up?

 A Professional Applied Kinesiologist is a professional muscle doctor.
 They know which muscles are not working properly by looking at the way you stand, walk, run and or sit.
 You might think that they are psychic because they can tell you things about your health just by looking at you.
 They know what muscles are related to what parts of your body, your organs, and your emotions.

 The good part is that they also know how to correct those muscles that are now working properly.

 Imagine if an Applied Kinesiologist would balance the muscles around your chronic neck, low back, shoulder, knee or what aver part of your body is not working right!
 See yourself walking or running with these muscles turning on and off properly in a beautiful symphony.
 The tight muscles would relax because the muscles that are turned off are on again.

 A muscle testing doctor that is trained this way can get you body’s muscles to work properly again.
 The muscles of your body can work in harmony again and your chronic problems may be helped like never before.

 If you need a profession Applied Kinesiologist take a look at the directory of the International College of Applied Kinesiology.

-To see about Dr. Robert Ciprian’s practice in Portland, Oregon click here.
+To see about Dr. Robert Ciprian’s practice in Washington, DC click here.